 How do you thicken casserole?

 There are a few different ways to thicken up a runny casserole.
-First, you can always add a mixture of corn starch and water.
+First, you can always add a mixture of corn starch and water (cornstarch slurry).
 If it’s only slightly runny you may be able to remove the lid of your slow cooker and let moisture escape- just don’t forget about it and let it get too dried out!
-Another way is to simply drain the mixture.
-You can even transfer the contents to a skillet or baking pan to cook out the moisture, but be careful not to overcook the squash!
+The last resort could be to transfer the contents to a skillet or baking pan and cook out the moisture, but be careful not to overcook the squash!

 How do you fix a dry casserole?

-This can easily be remedied by adding water or broth.
+This can easily be remedied by adding a splash of water or broth.
 You can even add a more creamy substance, such as white sauce or more cream of mushroom soup , depending on the flavor and texture you desire.